benjymous/annotations/sandman/sandman.52.md

 > [marginThumb] ![page 16](thumbnails/sandman.52/page16.jpg)

+- #### Panel 4

+  > [oops] It's not clear if Nuala's appearance here (more 'fairy' than 'fae') was a mistake by the artist, or was intentional (due to being a dream) - The Audible narration describes her to match how she appeared when we last saw her during Brief lives, wearing the crystal pendant, and makes no mention of her having wings.

 - #### Panel 5

   Cluracan is now fully clothed, when only 2 panels previously, he was stripped to the waist.
 Also, is left eye is no longer bruised.
 In the next panel, Nuala explains to her brother that he is dreaming.
 No surprises there.